valeriepatu9/ece-devops-2020-fall/PROJECT.md

 # Project (NOT FINAL!)

 **NOTE!
-This is not a final version of the project description.
-It might be updated before December 2020.**
+This is not the final version of the project description.
+It can be updated until December 2020.**

 ## Deadline